-• The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
+The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.

-When children transfer from any of the HUET schools, the safeguarding records are also transferred via CPOMS or by post, dependent on the arrangements at the receiving school.
+When children transfer from our school, the safeguarding records are also transferred via CPOMS or by post, dependent on the arrangements at the receiving school.
 Safeguarding records will be transferred separately from other records and best practice is to pass these directly to a Designated Safeguarding Lead in the receiving education setting, with any necessary discussion or explanation and to obtain a signed and dated record of the transfer.
 In the event of a child moving out of area and a physical handover not being possible then the most secure method should be found to send the confidential records to a named Designated Safeguarding Lead.
 Files requested by other agencies e.g. Police, will be copied.

-15 Records, Monitoring and Transfer
+Section 15 - Records, Monitoring and Transfer

-All HUET staff are clear about the need to record and report concerns about a child or children within their school.
+All staff are clear about the need to record and report concerns about a child or children within the school.
 Staff know to include the child's words as far as possible and should be timed and dated.
-The Designated Safeguarding Lead at each school is responsible for such records and for deciding at what point these records should be passed over to other agencies.
+The Designated Safeguarding Lead is responsible for such records and for deciding at what point these records should be passed over to other agencies.

-When children leave HUET schools, the designated safeguarding lead will ensure any child protection files are transferred to the new school as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term to allow the new school to have support in place for when the child arrives.
+When children leave our school, the designated safeguarding lead will ensure their child protection file is transferred to the new school as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term to allow the new school to have support in place for when the child arrives.
 The designated safeguarding lead will ensure secure transit, and confirmation of receipt should be obtained, this file will be transferred separately from the main pupil file.

-The receiving school should ensure key staff such as designated safeguarding leads and special educational needs co-ordinators (SENCOs) or the named persons with oversight for special educational needs and disability (SEND) in a college, are aware as required.
+The receiving school should ensure key staff such as designated safeguarding leads and special educational needs co-ordinators (SENCO's) or the named persons with oversight for special educational needs and disability (SEND) in a college, are aware as required.